 - Cannot go bust soon if Free Cash Flow to Firm positive and growing – Companies that produce consistently higher and growing levels of Free Cash Flows to firm are unlikely to go bust any time soon and investors should take this into account while investing in the firm.

 - Good indicator for Investors seeking Capital Appreciation – For growth-oriented investors, companies with high Free Cash Flows to firm are likely to invest their free cash for the capital expenditures that are necessary to grow their core business.
 Growing levels of Free Cash Flows are generally an excellent indicator of future earnings gains.

 - Good indicator for Investors seeking Regular dividends – For income investors, Free Cash Flows can be a reliable indicator of a company’s ability to maintain its dividend or even increase its payout.

 Now that you know Free Cash flow to firm, What about FCFE – Free Cash flow to Equity?
 Checkout a detailed article on Free Cash Flow to Equity here

-If you learned something new or enjoyed the post, please leave a comment below.
+If you learned something new or enjoyed this free cahs flow to firm post, please leave a comment below.
 Let me know what you think.
 Many thanks and take care.